 Exterior wall sheathings are made with water-repelling materials, including paper-faced exterior gypsum sheathing.
 However, these materials are not waterproof.
-They are generally more absorptive and vapour permeable than the insulation panel and cannot withstand recurring and/or prolonged moisture retention indefinitely.
+They are generally more absorptive and vapor permeable than the insulation panel and cannot withstand recurring and/or prolonged moisture retention indefinitely.

 Condensation and Entrapped Moisture

 In addition to water intrusion from the exterior, moisture can develop within the wall assembly for another reason: condensation.
 Vapour permeable walls with insufficient insulation are more susceptible to humidity condensing on the surfaces of the exterior wall sheathing and insulation panel.
 On its own, EIFS does not usually provide enough insulation, which is why condensation is a common issue.

 Condensation can be caused either by warm, humid air from the outside encountering inner cladding surfaces that are cooled by interior air conditioning; or warm, humid air from a heated building interior encountering inner cladding surfaces that are being cooled by lower outside temperatures.
 This condensation issue tends to be exacerbated by thermal bridging when metal wall framing components are used.

 Then It Falls Apart: Consequences of Exposure to Moisture